-The last MA RUES cohort entered in fall 2013.
-Starting in academic year 2014/15, the MA in Russian, East European, and Eurasian Studies will be awarded through the Curriculum in Global Studies, as a special concentration within the MA in Global Studies.
+The MA in Russian, Eurasian, and East European Studies (REEES) is awarded through the Curriculum in Global Studies as a special concentration within the MA in Global Studies.

 - A flexible program.
-Students are eligible for training in language, history, and social sciences and other opportunities for individualized study.
+Students train in language, history, the social sciences, and have opportunities for individualized study.

 - Top-notch, accessible faculty.
-Students engage with more than 50 core and affiliate faculty on campus, and through our consortium partner, Duke University.
+Students engage with more than 30 core and affiliate faculty on campus.

 - An excellent placement record.
 Graduates realize rewarding, impressive careers in the military, security organizations, the State Department, international organizations, media, education, and the private sector.

-Additionally, some Research Assistantship or Teaching Assistantship opportunities may be available.
+Additionally, some Research Assistantships or Teaching Assistantships opportunities may be available.
+Contact:

-CSEEES was recently featured in a "Why Carolina" video, publicizing the many languages offered at UNC.
-To see the video and the kinds of opportunities that CSEEES can offer, please click here.
+CSEEES was recently featured in a “Why Carolina” video, publicizing the many languages offered at UNC.
+To see the video and the types of opportunities that CSEEES offers, please go here.